ibm-cloud-docs/Cloudant/offerings/learning-center.md

 An {{site.data.keyword.cloudant_short_notm}} service includes collections that are called databases (instead of tables) each of which contain any number of documents.

-The example on this slide shows the same data that is expressed in a traditional tabular database and how the same data would be stored in {{site.data.keyword.cloudant_short_notm}} as JSON documents.
+The example of this slide shows the same data that is expressed in a traditional tabular database and how the same data would be stored in {{site.data.keyword.cloudant_short_notm}} as JSON documents.

 So if you come from a relational database background: tables are "databases" in {{site.data.keyword.cloudant_short_notm}}, and rows are "documents".